kloudtaxi/lobe-chat/sovera/README.md

-> This is a fork of [ix](https://github.com/kreneskyp/ix.git) for integration with Sovera Platform.
-Anything in this branch should be considered as `out-off-tree` from the `ix origin`.
+> This is a fork of [Lobe Chat](https://github.com/lobehub/lobe-chat.git) for integration with Sovera Platform.
+Anything in this branch should be considered as `out-off-tree` from the `lobe-chat origin`.

 > :pray:  As always please don't leave any **API KEYs, Tokens, Credentials** or other sensitive information in this file.